 Experian can access up to 24 months of data from your accounts to add to your credit profile, so you have the potential to add two years of positive payment history in one fell swoop.
 However, you need a minimum of three months of payments within a six-month time period for Boost to do its job.

-Experian also uses world-class encryption to keep your data secure, and the tool does not store consumer credentials.
-Michelle Felice-Steele, vice president of product management for Experian, says Experian is also working with financial institutions to tokenize the data.
+But is Experian Boost safe to use?
+Safety is a priority for many consumers, which is why Experian uses world-class encryption to keep data secure.
+In addition, the tool does not store consumer credentials.
+Michelle Felice-Steele, vice president of product management for Experian, says Experian is always working with financial institutions to improve data security.